saralophysis/odin-recipes/README.md

 # odin-recipes
-This basic website will consist of a main index page which will have links to a few recipes and will showcase my HTML knowledge.
-This is my first Odin Project.
+This HTML site contains an index page with links to 3 recipes pages.
+The recipe pages each contain images, ingredient lists, and steps to complete the recipes.